 Pectus excavatum is a Latin term that means “hollowed chest.”
 People with this congenital condition have a distinctly sunken chest.
-A concave sternum (breastbone) may exist at birth, or it may develop later, usually during adolescence.
-Other common names include “cobbler’s chest,” “funnel chest,” and “sunken chest.”
+A concave sternum, or breastbone, may exist at birth.
+It may also develop later, usually during adolescence.
+Other common names for this condition include cobbler’s chest, funnel chest, and sunken chest.

 About 37 percent of people with pectus excavatum also have a close relative with the condition.
 This suggests that it may be hereditary.
 Pectus excavatum is the most common chest wall anomaly among children.